 (http://wow.nrri.umn.edu/wow/student/oxygen/study.html) is displayed as a worksheet that would be submitted to an instructor.
-This Website would not be placed in the communication row since the activity's "interpretation of results" is not shared with an audience.
+This Website would not qualify as using appropriate WBI communication, since the activity's "interpretation of results" is not shared with an audience.